Mystery ahoof as U.S. cattle dying after eating grass

-DALLAS, Texas A mystery is ahoof in Texas farm country where cattle have dropped dead while grazing, puzzling scientists who say it appears an unusual combination of circumstances have turned pastures toxic.
+DALLAS, Texas, June 26 A mystery is ahoof in Texas farm country where cattle have dropped dead while grazing, puzzling scientists who say it appears an unusual combination of circumstances have turned pastures toxic.

 Texas animal scientists said a type of grass known as "Tifton 85" bermuda grass is to blame for the poisoning of 15 head of cattle on an 80-acre ranch east of Austin.
 The animals went into convulsions and were dead within hours of being released into the pasture to graze.
 Only three cattle in that small herd survived.